The Double Pledging Crisis: Three Cases, One Structural Failure

 The Infrastructure Question

 MFS, First Brands, and Tricolor were not clever frauds.
 They were simple frauds made possible by the absence of shared infrastructure.
 The market now has three data points confirming that bilateral due diligence, periodic audits, and originator self-reporting are not sufficient.
-The next question is whether the institutions that absorbed $5 billion in losses will demand something different — or wait for the fourth case.
+The next question is whether the institutions that absorbed over $4 billion in losses will demand something different — or wait for the fourth case.

 See how Alterest prevents double pledgingFurther Reading

-10 curated resources from industry experts
+12 curated resources from industry experts

 MFS Collapse